 “Bigger isn’t always better.
 But when it comes to DOC NYC, now the largest documentary film festival in the U.S., the five-year-old upstart event has proven itself a worthy new addition […] By all accounts, screenings have been selling out; the country’s top documentary filmmakers, from Albert Maysles to D.A.
 Pennebaker, are showing up for tributes and events; and sales agents are closing deals on select world premieres.” – Indiewire

-Between 2014 – 2016, nine DOC NYC titles were included on the Oscar Short List, including all the Oscar winners and more than half of the actual nominees.
+Between 2014 – 2017, 15 DOC NYC titles were included on the Oscar Short List, including all the Oscar winners and more than half of the actual nominees.

 DOC NYC is also an Academy-qualifying festival for short films.
 DOC NYC’s winning short will qualify for consideration in the Documentary Short Subject category of the Annual Academy Awards® without the standard theatrical run, provided the film otherwise complies with the Academy rules.